Partitioning in Azure Cosmos DB

 UserID property.
 If

 Choosing a partition key is an important decision that will affect your application’s performance.

-Cosmos DB transparently and automatically manages the placement of logical partitions onto physical partitions (server infrastructure) to efficiently satisfy the scalability and performance needs of the container.
-As the throughput and storage requirements of the application increase, Cosmos DB moves logical partitions to automatically spread the load across a greater number of servers.
+Azure Cosmos DB transparently and automatically manages the placement of logical partitions on physical partitions (your server infrastructure) to efficiently satisfy the scalability and performance needs of the container.
+As the throughput and storage requirements of an application increase, Azure Cosmos DB moves logical partitions to automatically spread the load across a greater number of servers.

 Choosing a partition key